jinjagit/blogger/README.md

 A link can now be included in an article body text using the following format: \[text_to_display]\(some_url_here)

-### Enabling persistence of images on Heroku remote deployment:
+### Enable persistence of images on Heroku remote deployment:

 [EDIT: Still a work in progress.
 This __does not work yet!__]